KennethSidibe/openD-ic/README.md

+# openD-IC

+openD-IC is a decentralized platform inspired by openSea, built with a genuine cryptographic backend.
+Utilizing Motoko and the Internet Computer, it manages backend operations such as NFT purchases and ownership transfers.
+The frontend is crafted using React, ensuring a seamless user experience.

+## Tech Stack

+- Frontend: React
+- Backend: Motoko

+## Features

+- Purchase NFTs
+- Transfer NFT ownership

+## Setup and Installation

+(TBC: Add setup and installation instructions here)

+## Contributing

+Feel free to submit issues and enhancement requests.

+## License

 Copyright 2022 London App Brewery LTD (www.appbrewery.com)

 The code in this tutorial project is licended under the Apache License, Version 2.0 (the "License");